ayoskovich/factorio/README.md

 # About the files

-- helpers.ipynb: Calculation functions
+- `helpers.ipynb`: Calculation functions
-- calc.ipynb: Notebook for using functions, the interface for the calculator
+- `calc.ipynb`: Notebook for using functions, the interface for the calculator
-- src/: Folder containing jupyter notebooks converted to python, for ease of diffing
+- `src/`: Folder containing jupyter notebooks converted to python, for ease of diffing